gaultier/blog/write_a_game_from_scratch_with_x11.md

 The structs are `#packed` to match the network protocol format, otherwise the compiler may insert padding between fields.

-We can now send the handshake.
+We can now send the handshake with the authentication token inside.
 We leverage the `writev` system call to send multiple separate buffers of different lengths in one call.

 We skip over most of the information the server sends us, since we only are after a few fields: